A case study on how we wrote and designed our ebook from start to finish

 Choosing a topic people want to read about

-Creating an ebook takes time (about a month in our case) so you want to get the topic right to make sure you're getting the maximum ROI for your time.
+Creating an ebook takes time (about a month in our case) so you want to get the topic right to ensure you're getting the maximum ROI for your time.

 You can't just choose a topic you like, make an outline, outsource a few writers, throw it all in Word, and hope someone reads it.